The RealTime Optimization Pack supports the following Microsoft Skype for Business configurations:

 See citrixready.citrix.com for HDX Premium client devices verified for Optimization Pack.

-Results vary based on processor architecture.
+Results vary based on the processor architecture.

 Disk space and memory:

-Supported operating systems
+Supported operating systems:

 Editing the registry incorrectly can cause serious problems that might require you to reinstall your operating system.
-Citrix cannot guarantee that problems resulting from the incorrect use of Registry Editor can be solved.
-Use Registry Editor at your own risk.
+Citrix cannot guarantee that problems resulting from the incorrect use of the Registry Editor can be solved.
+Use the Registry Editor at your own risk.
 Be sure to back up the registry before you edit it.